ozbillwang/gitlab-container-scanning/README.md

 1. Update `VERSION` in `lib/gcs/version.rb`
 1. Merge changes

-Then do one of the following
+Then do one of the following:

 ### Run the release task